 1. Olaplex No. 8 Bond Repair Moisture Mask -- Best Overall

-Who it's for: bleached, chemically processed, heat-damaged hair that needs structural repair, not just moisture
+Who it's for: bleached, chemically processed, heat-damaged hair that needs strength-focused conditioning, not just moisture

-No. 8 is specifically formulated as a mask rather than a standalone treatment -- it adds moisture alongside bond repair, which makes it more practical for weekly use than the pure bond builders in the Olaplex line.
+No. 8 is specifically formulated as a mask rather than a standalone treatment -- it adds moisture alongside bond-focused conditioning, which makes it more practical for weekly use than the pure bond builders in the Olaplex line.
 Apply on clean, damp hair, leave for 10 minutes, rinse.
-After 4-6 weeks of weekly use on bleached hair, the difference in breakage and elasticity is clear.
+After 4-6 weeks of weekly use on bleached hair, many users notice hair feels smoother, more elastic, and easier to comb.

 2. Briogeo Don't Despair Repair Deep Conditioning Mask -- Best for Very Damaged Hair